What is Takt Time?

 Takt time vs cycle time vs lead time

 The cycle time describes how long it takes to produce one unit of a product from start to finish - it concerns active working time only.
-The takt time relies on how soon the customer needs the product and measures the total time in which you must complete the delivery, to meet that demand.
+The takt time relies on how soon the customer needs the product and calculates the total time in which you should complete the delivery, to meet that demand.
 Lead time is the time elapsed between the customer placing the order and receiving it; production queues, rework, and transport included.

 You could think of it in this way: cycle time measures the supply, while takt time describes the demand, and lead time deals with internal flow and process efficiency.

-Why should you measure takt time?
+Why should you gauge the takt time?

 Because takt time ties to how often and how much of a product your customer demands, calculating it allows you to gauge the speed at which you need to be working to satisfy the customer.
-If your team produces too slowly, then the customer may move their business elsewhere, and if too much product is made, or it’s produced too quickly, your inventory will increase, leading to an increase in waste and - hence - a reduction in profit.
+If your team produces too slowly, then the customer may move their business elsewhere, and if too much of the product is made, or it’s produced too quickly, your inventory will increase, leading to an increase in waste and hence a reduction in profit.